protocolbuffers/protocolbuffers.github.io/content/best-practices/dos-donts.md

 ## **Do** Use Different Messages For RPC APIs and Storage {#separate-types-for-storage}

-Reusing the same messages for APIs and long-term storage may seem convenient, reducing boilerplate and overhead of coversion between messages.
+Reusing the same messages for APIs and long-term storage may seem convenient, reducing boilerplate and overhead of conversion between messages.

 However, the needs of long-term storage and live RPC services tend to later diverge.
 Using separate types even if they are largely duplicative initially